 On December 12, 2011, the Company and certain of its subsidiaries filed voluntary, prepackaged petitions in the U.S. Bankruptcy Court for the District of Delaware (the "Bankruptcy Court") for relief under Chapter 11 of the U.S. Bankruptcy Code (the "U.S. Bankruptcy Code") (collectively, the "Chapter 11 Proceedings").
-Our interests in TNI Partners and Madison Newspapers, Inc., as discussed more fully below, were not included in the filings.
+Our interests in TNI and MNI were not included in the filings.
 During the Chapter 11 Proceedings, we, and certain of our subsidiaries, continued to operate as "debtors in possession" under the jurisdiction of the Bankruptcy Court and in accordance with the applicable provisions of the U.S. Bankruptcy Code.
 In general, as debtors-in-possession, we were authorized under the U.S. Bankruptcy Code to continue to operate as an ongoing business, but were not to engage in transactions outside the ordinary course of business without the prior approval of the Bankruptcy Court.

-On January 23, 2012, the Bankruptcy Court approved our Second Amended Joint Prepackaged Plan of Reorganization (the "Plan") under Chapter 11 of the U.S. Bankruptcy Code and on January 30, 2012 (the "Effective Date") the Company emerged from the Chapter 11 Proceedings.
+On January 23, 2012, the Bankruptcy Court approved our Second Amended Joint Prepackaged Plan of Reorganization (the "Plan") under the U.S. Bankruptcy Code and on January 30, 2012 (the "Effective Date") the Company emerged from the Chapter 11 Proceedings.
 On the Effective Date, the Plan became effective and the transactions contemplated by the Plan were consummated.
 Implementation of the Plan resulted primarily in a comprehensive refinancing of our debt.
 The Chapter 11 Proceedings did not adversely affect employees, vendors, contractors, customers or any aspect of Company operations.
 Stockholders retained their interest in the Company, subject to modest dilution.
 See Notes 5 and 12.